 Histograms are useful tools to determine how well an image is exposed.
-Most modern day digital cameras have some sort of histogram to display if your image is correctly exposed.
-DSLR’s mainly show a live histogram so you can adjust your settings whilst composing a shot.
+Most modern-day digital cameras have some histogram to display if your image is correctly presented.
+DSLR’s mainly show a live histogram so you can adjust your settings while composing a shot.
 Others will only show a histogram when previewing an image.
-It can be a little tricky trying to understand them at first but once you understand how it works it is pretty easy to use them to shoot your image depending on what field of photography you are in.
+It can be a little tricky trying to understand them at first, but once you know how it works, it is pretty easy to use them to shoot your image depending on what field of photography you are in.

 Understanding the Histogram

 The histogram is taken from the below image.
-Whilst it falls more towards the blacks and shadows, the midtones are just right to give this image a good exposure.
+While it falls more towards the blacks and shadows, the mid tones are right to give this image a proper exposure.

 Over Exposure & Under Exposure

 This is just a short explanation of using histograms.
-The are useful things to use but should not relied on all the time as it depends on the scene or situation you plan to shoot.
+They are useful things to use but should not be relied on all the time as it depends on the scene or situation you plan to shoot.
 It can help to improve your photography by understanding exposures for your subject.